siddharthkrish/who-am-i/README.md

 * Played an active role in a couple of diversity groups (Women in India & the LGBT network)
 ### Technical Lead - iGate Global Solutions
 ---
 At iGate I was responsible for products we wrote for leading mobile manufacturer.
 The technologies involved were Java, J2ME & MAPI to connect to the Exchange servers.
+* Joined iGate as a developer & was promoted to the tech lead in the first week
+* Making all technical decisions required to successfully deliver a project
+* Help other developers by pairing with them & providing guidance
+* Hire the right people into the team
+* Code

 ### Software Developer - Mindfire Solutions
 ---
 Created a product that was a Caching & Filtering Proxy server for Mac OS X & 9.
+* System design & architecture
+* Code

 ### Developer Intern - Infosys
 ---